 - Starting Date – The starting, base crude date.
-The data goes back to May 20, 1987, so there should be plenty to play with here.
-(This may be modified by the tool if there is missing data – take a look after you hit calculate).
+Data starts May 20, 1987.
+(This may jump for missing data – check after you calculate).

 Methodology for the Crude Oil Price Return Calculator

 For the ‘last’ or ‘ending’ date, it will use the ‘last valid’ trading date, but likely won’t adjust the date (you can check the result after a calculation).

 The daily inflation methodology hasn’t changed from the daily inflation calculator.
 Please see the methodology section there.

 The de facto benchmark for crude oil prices used to be West Texas Intermediate.
 However, a number of oil fields in the North Sea source Brent Oil, and it took over contract pricing.
 Many other forms and qualities of oil and distillates are now based on the Brent contract price combined with some multiple.